 If you are traveling overland, once you get to the Aranyaprathat side of the border, you will need to get stamped out of Thailand.
 This is a quick and painless process.
 You’ll also go through Thai customs, which is a formality as they never seem to check anything.

 After you get stamped out of Thailand, you’ll need to enter Cambodia.
 If you already have an ordinary/business Cambodia visa, they will stamp you and you will be on your way.
 Tourists will need to get a visa in advance or on arrival check out our page about Cambodia visas if you want to know more).
 A tourist visa costs $30.
-They will ask you for 1100 or 1200 baht (~$35) or, if you insist on paying in dollars (which you should) they will ask for $30 and a 200 baht processing fee.
+They will ask you for a “processing fee” in baht.
 There is no processing fee, it’s just a bribe.
 Arrive early and refuse to pay and eventually they will stamp you through.
-They’ll make you wait around for a while, but it’s just a game of chicken.
-Since you’ve budgeted all day to do this, might as well not pay their lame shake-down and catch up on your Kindle.
+They’ll make you wait around for a while, but will eventually let you through.

 The other option is to get a Cambodia e-visa in advance, but to be on the safe side you need to order it online a week in advance, because they often don’t get it processed in their promised three-day turnaround time.
 The cost is $36 for a tourist visa on the official government site.
 It saves you hassle but not money.
 If you’re particularly nervous about the border crossing, this might help make things easier.

 Crossing the border

 The Aranyaprathat/Poipet border is known for scams, delays, and confusion.
 I’ve got a whole blog post about scams to look at for the Poipet border, and another one with what you need to know about crossing the border, but here are a few things to remember: